 NFC tags have a wide and growing number of uses.
-However, to an extent, NFC has always been a ‘possible’ technology rather than an ‘essential’ technology.
+However, to an extent, NFC has always been a ‘optional’ technology rather than an ‘essential’ technology.
 For example, if you are an advertising agency and are looking to create a link between your physical packaging and your website – you might consider NFC, but you’ll also consider QR codes.
 This isn’t the article to go into the pros and cons, but the point is that you have options.

-The ability to add an NFC tag into a product to allow authentication with a mobile phone by any user.
+The ability to add an NFC tag into a product to allow authentication with just a mobile phone by any user, anywhere.
 That’s powerful.

 Authentication vs. identification

 Identification is the ability of the tag to identify that particular model of handbag.
 It might provide information about the supply chain, the store that sold it, perhaps even the previous owners.
-However, it doesn’t necessarily mean that the handbag is genuine.
-An authentication tag takes this a step further.
-It defines not only the identity of the handbag but that it’s a specific handbag.
+It might provide specific information on that exact handbag.
+However, there’s no guarantee that the tag, and therefore the handbag is actually genuine or the handbag the user thinks it is.

 Old school vs. new school authentication tags

+Using authentication in NFC tags isn’t exactly new.
+It’s been used for ticketing and access control for years.
 So what’s different ?
 The difference is the way that the data is presented and how that will be used.

-The new generation of chips still have all that fancy authentication stuff within the chip but they can present the data within the URL NDEF area of the tag.
+Second, they can present the data within the URL NDEF area of the tag.
 In short, this means that all you need to do is scan the tag with a regular phone without an App (on Android) and you can use the authentication tech.
-In the parlance of the industry, this is called ‘frictionless’ – you can just tap and go.
+This is called ‘frictionless’ – you can just tap and go.

 Who is making these chips and tags ?